-Muses 2 // Metaverse Performance was the world’s first performance art piece in the metaverse, as confirmed by Decentraland, the organizer of each year’s Metaverse Art Week in collaboration with arts organizations such as Sotheby’s, Artnet and CADAF.
-You can read more about why this was the first performance piece and see more images in my news pages here.
+Muses 2 // Metaverse Performance is likely to have been the world’s first performance art piece in the metaverse, as confirmed by the Decentraland metaverse.
+Decentraland is the organizer of each year’s Metaverse Art Week in collaboration with arts organizations such as Sotheby’s, Artnet and CADAF.
+Muses 2 was the first performance piece they have hosted, and was made possible by the introduction of customisable wearables and emotes (introduced in 2022).

-Muse 2 // Metaverse Performance is part of my ongoing body of work on the archetype of the muse.
-For this work, I start by generating my ‘own’ women using AI technology, training my algorithms with my previous paintings and complimentary data sets (focused especially on Rembrandt’s ‘triangle’ lighting for chiaroscuro).
-I then paint the ‘portraits’ of these muses in real-life using oil on canvas and Renaissance painting techniques.
+Muse 2 // Metaverse Performance is part of my ongoing body of work on female archetypes.
+For this work, I start by generating my ‘own’ women by training AI algorithms with my previous paintings and complimentary data sets (focused especially on Rembrandt’s ‘triangle’ lighting for chiaroscuro).
+I then paint the portraits of these muses in real-life using oil on canvas and Renaissance painting techniques.

-But for me, the outcome of my work cannot stop at the painting.
-I always need to push the paintings further by making and filming digital or physical interventions.
-I’m especially interested in where archetypes meet our nascent digital identities.
-So with Muses 2 my intention was to push this further by turning the paintings into an immersive, participatory metaverse installation and performance.
+My work is interested in where archetypes such as the muse meet our digital identities.
+So with Muses 2 my intention was to turn the paintings into an immersive, participatory metaverse installation and performance.

-To begin the work, I painted four AI-generated muses inspired by the works of José de Ribera, which regularly visit in Valencia’s Museu de Bellas Arts.
+To begin the work, I painted four AI-generated muses inspired by the works of José de Ribera.
 I then converted the paintings into digital textures using photography and digital painting.
-Once I had the textures, I worked with Vueltta to transform the textures into metaverse architectures and ‘wearables‘ (digital clothing that can be worn by avatars in the metaverse).
+I worked with Vueltta to transform these textures into metaverse architectures and ‘wearables‘ (digital clothing that can be worn by avatars in the metaverse).

 The intention was that a participant in Muses 2 could fully embody the paintings – from being immersed in the images, to wearing their likeness on their own metaverse avatar.